 - Computer Labs/Internet Access: Ethernet and WiFi.

 - Common space: Intentional large gathering spaces.
-Additionally, houses are located on a quiet residential street with porches, and front and back yards.
-Residents of each house are responsible for shoveling snow from the front door to the public sidewalk and for taking out their own trash and recycling for pickup.
+Houses are located on a quiet residential street with porches, and front and back yards.
+Residents are responsible for cleaning the kitchen, bathrooms, and common area.
+Also, residents of each house are responsible for shoveling snow from the front door to the public sidewalk and for taking out their own trash and recycling for pickup.

 - Room types: The number of bedrooms in each house varies.
 Rooms are singles and doubles; does not include the native speaker spaces.